cl2638/ColtonsGDMini2DGameCGD/README.md

 - This makes WaterGDExtension reusable and adaptable for multiple types of scenes.

 ## Summary
 WaterGDExtension is an editor-friendly node that extends 'Sprite2D' with adjustable wave motion.
-Its amplitude and speed properties allow precise control of motion, while scalable dimensions ensure it works in a variety of scenes.
+Its amplitude and speed properties allow precise control of motion, while scalable dimensions on the x and y axis ensure it works in a variety of scenes.
 This node provides a strong foundation for creating dynamic water effects in 2D games.